KopiasCsaba/ccp_audio_system_manual/for_technicians/notes_on_the_console.md

 All vocal effects can be disabled by the "EFFECTS" button on the "Mute groups" section (see above).
 If it is LIT, then it is MUTED.

-We need to watch out during worship, to disable the vocal effects during them preaching/praying.
+We need to watch out during worship to disable the vocal effects when they are preaching/praying.
 Having echo/reverb on a prayer is very, very, very cheesy, so please pay attention to it.

 If you think it's too much to look after, then just mute the effects and forget it.
 It's better not to have effects,